BALAESHWAR/Weather-Web-Application/README.md

-# 🌦 Auto Location Weather App
+# 🌦 Sky Cast GeoAPI App

 A modern, responsive weather web application that fetches and displays real-time weather data using a public API.
 The application automatically detects the user’s current location and also allows searching for cities with smart autocomplete suggestions.